 3. Epidemiology: to model the spread of infectious diseases and design prevention and response strategies.
 Vertices represent individuals and edge their possible contacts.
-It is useful to calculate how a particular individual is connected to others.
-Knowing the shortest path lengths to other individuals can be a relevant indicator of the potential of a particular individual to infect others.
+It is useful to calculate how a particular individual is

 - 4. Wireless extensions of OSPF to support mobile ad hoc networking, with major focus on design and implementation of one of the most promising proposals - 5.
 IPv6 Addresses with Embedded IPv4 Addresses using OSPF protocol. - 6.
 Genetic interaction network